Bureau of HIV, STD, and Hepatitis

-Promoting and protecting the health of Iowans at risk of or infected with HIV, sexually transmitted diseases, and/or viral hepatitis.
+Protecting and improving the health of Iowans at risk of or living with HIV, sexually transmitted diseases, and/or viral hepatitis.

 Healthy Iowans living in healthy communities.